The Lake Minnewanka Cruise is located on Lake Minnewanka Loop — a short 10 minute drive from the town of Banff.

 A daily fishing permit from Parks Canada costs $9.80 per person, or an annual permit can be purchased for $34.30.

 Yes.
-The Banff Lake Cruise boathouse has a limited number of boats and guides available.
+The Lake Minnewanka Cruise boathouse has a limited number of boats and guides available.
 Reservations are required to ensure availability.

 You can fish on your own, but the benefit of guided fishing is that the guides are very knowledgeable about the lake and rules of the park.
 Furthermore, they know the best spots for catching Lake Trout and all the fishing equipment will be provided for you.